harding/old-docs-history-bitcoin.org/en/developer-guide.md

    accepting payment.

-4. Recent wallet updates add support for the new payment protocol providing improved security with merchant authentication using X.509 certificates as well as other important features like refunds and off-chain transactions.
+4. Recent wallet updates add support for the new payment protocol providing increased security and authentication of a receiver's identity using X.509 certificates as well as other important features like refunds.

 {% endautocrossref %}